jackwe12/dynamic_form/README.md

 Required.
 - Height: Number based.
 Only positive numbers below 300 cm is allowed.
 Required.
 - Weight: Number based.
 Only positive numbers below 1000 kg is allowed.
 Required.
 - BMI: Only calculated based height and weight input.
-Only shown when weight and Height is provided.
+Only shown when weight and Height are provided.

 I choose to handle invalid inputs by displaying error messages(in red color).
 Use Simple CSS to style the form.

-After submitting the form, it will console.log the form data(So we can proceess with the data)
+After submitting the form, it will console.log the form data(So we can proceed with the data)